 • anxiety

-• taking blood pressure pills that aren’t effective or don’t last until your next dose
+• taking blood pressure medications that aren’t effective or don’t last until your next dose

 • tobacco use